 Tasks, objectives and history

 The Federal Highway Research Institute (BASt) is the practice-oriented, technical-scientific research institute of the German Government in the field of road engineering.
-It is dedicated to a wide range of tasks, which result from the relationships between roads, humans and the environment.
+It is dedicated to the diverse tasks resulting from the interactions between humans, transport, infrastructure and the environment.

 Its mission is the improvement of safety, environmental compatibility, efficiency and performance relating to roads.

-The BASt provides the Federal Ministry of Transport and Digital Infrastructure (BMVI) with scientifically valid aids as decision support in technical and transport policy issues.
-The tasks range from planning, coordination and performance of multi-annual research projects through to the fast response to questions in supporting the current work of the BMVI.
+The BASt provides the Federal Ministry for Digital and Transport (BMDV) with scientifically valid aids as decision support in technical and transport policy issues.
+The tasks range from planning, coordination and performance of multi-annual research projects through to the fast response to questions in supporting the current work of the BMDV.
 It is a leading member of the network of national and European cutting-edge research institutes in the field of road engineering and is significantly involved on a worldwide basis in drawing up regulations and standards.